Gateway Courses in Arts & Humanities

 THEATER 25AC: The Drama of American Cultures: An Introduction to Our Theater

 This course provides an introduction to theater through the study of values and issues fundamental to cultural identity, the comparison of selected cultural groups and their relationship to American society as a whole, and the study of drama as an instrument for understanding and expressing cultural identity.
 Theater of specific cultural groups to be included will be determined by the availability of live theater productions offered on campus and in the Bay Area.
 Satisfies Arts & Literature Breadth and American Cultures requirement.
-Course catalog link.
+Course catalog link

-THEATER 40: Beginning Modern Dance Technique
+THEATER 40: Beginning Modern Dance Technique: Fundamentals of Gaga, Improvisation, and Floorwork

 Divisional Courses